andrelandgraf/andrelandgraf/contents/articles/2024-03-03_remix-with-terraform-on-cloudflare.md

 npx create-remix@latest --template remix-run/remix/templates/cloudflare-workers
 ```

 Of course, we are going to use Remix!
-However, for this guide it actually doesn't matter what runs on the Cloudflare Workers.
-This could as well be a [Hono](https://hono.dev/) REST API or any other app running on Cloudflare Workers.
+However, for this guide it actually doesn't matter what code runs on the Cloudflare Workers.
+You can use a [Hono](https://hono.dev/) REST API or any other app running on Cloudflare Workers.

-Note that Remix's official `cloudflare-workers` template is not yet running vite.
-For this, you can use the `vite-cloudflare` template instead.
-However, it is running on Cloudflare Pages, which I haven't used and thus, are sticking with the `cloudflare-workers` template for this guide.
+Note that Remix's official `cloudflare-workers` template is not yet running on Vite.
+The alternative would be the `vite-cloudflare` template, which uses Cloudflare Pages, which I personally haven't used.
+To keep it simple, I am sticking with the `cloudflare-workers` template for this guide.

 ### Deploy your app via wrangler

-Next, we use [wrangler](https://developers.cloudflare.com/workers/wrangler/), Cloudflare's command-line interface (CLI) to deploy our Remix app to Cloudflare.
-For this, just follow the README in your Remix app.
+Once you have your Remix app initiated, we use [wrangler](https://developers.cloudflare.com/workers/wrangler/), Cloudflare's command-line interface (CLI), to deploy our app to Cloudflare.
+For this, just follow the instructions in the README.

 It should be as easy as [installing wrangler](https://developers.cloudflare.com/workers/wrangler/install-and-update/), [creating a Cloudflare account](https://dash.cloudflare.com/sign-up), and running `npm run deploy`.